 Prior to property viewings direct communication with potential tenants can be sparse, and even with the richest of dialogues it’s a small window of opportunity to fully assess the character of your future tenant.
 Knowing who is going to be moving into your rental property is of course crucial, after the entire rental is an investment a landlord makes.

 Typically these checks are performed by specialist companies or as an optional extra for online letting agents such as Upad and Openrent, with a high premium being placed on conducting the reference.
 The reference check will assess the potential tenant’s right to rent in the UK, alongside verifying the tenant’s employment status and credit history to ensure they can afford to pay the rent asked for in the agreement.
 The applicants quality as a tenant is also examined through obtaining a character reference from their most recent landlord, detailing if the property was damaged during the tenancy period, if rent was paid on time, in what state was the property left in and if they would recommend then as a tenant.

-Whilst letting agents and firms traditionally charge per tenant for these assessments, when advertising your rental through PropertyLoop you have complete freedom in the vetting process as we don’t take a penny until your new tenant has moved in.
+Whilst letting agents and firms traditionally charge per tenant for these assessments, when advertising your rental through PropertyLoop you have complete freedom in the vetting process as we don’t take a single penny.
 Additionally, we strive to provide landlords with the fullest picture during their rental journey, not satisfied with a reference from a single Landlord, we obtain a tenants full rental history, covering all previous landlord relationships.
 This not only means landlords using PropertyLoop know exactly who they are renting to, but aren’t charged exorbitant amounts to find their ideal tenant.